harness/developer-hub/docs/continuous-delivery/gitops/pr-pipelines/pr-pipelines.md

 7. For the stage environment, we'll use a Harness runtime input.
 When you run the pipeline, Harness will prompt you for a value for the environment.
 You can select the environment you want to use for the PR.

    You can also use **Expressions** here.
 The value provided for the environment expression will propagate through all the PR steps.
-Note: only string values are accepted for expressions.
-Array values will not be picked up.
+Note: only expressions that resolves to strings are valid and considered during execution.

     1. Set **Specify environment or environment group** as a runtime input.